GrinWay/theme-manager/README.md

 @grinway/theme-manager
 ======

-This package describes the logic of theme changing on a web application (web-site with css)
+This npm package describes the logic of theme changing on a web application (web-site with css)

 After installation (prerequisite)
 ------